Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Iron Syndicate.md

   - Rumors of a disguised agent working through [[Lambaro Institute of Innovation]] circulate following the destruction of a test automaton.

 - [[01 Campaign/05 Parties/02 Party Dashboards/Campaign Group 5|Campaign Group 5]]
-  - During an investigation into smuggling routes in the [[Middle Isles]], a Syndicate symbol was recovered from a wrecked crate near [[Westport]]’s shore.
+  - During an investigation into smuggling routes in the [[01 Campaign/01 World/04 Subregions/01 Thellade/The Outcast Isles/Middle Isles]], a Syndicate symbol was recovered from a wrecked crate near [[Westport]]’s shore.

 ## Hierarchy
 - **Syndicate Head:** [[01 Campaign/03 Entities/04 NPCs/The Outcast Isles/Lambaro/Lambaro City/Halden Voss|Halden 'Smokewrench' Voss]] – Master forger and senior strategist, based in [[Embercoil Forge]]